saud-ahmad24/taskApp/README.md

    npm install
    ```

-3. Set up environment variables:
+3. Set up environment variables  (Optional) no need to do this:

-   Create a `.env` file in the root directory and add the following variables:
+   Optional ------   Create a `.env` file in the root directory and add the following variables:

    ```
    PORT=3000